CMU-Graphics/Scotty3D/docs/meshedit/simplify.md

                     // surface if this edge is collapsed };

-Within ` Halfedge_Mesh::simplify`, you will create a dictionary `vertex_quadrics` (a `std::unordered_map`) mapping vertices (`VertexRef`) to quadric error matrices (`Mat4`).
-This is a hash map, and its usage is detailed in the [C++ documentation](https://en.cppreference.com/w/cpp/container/unordered_map).
+Within `Halfedge_Mesh::simplify`, you will create a dictionary `vertex_quadrics` mapping vertices to quadric error matrices.
+We will use a `std::unordered_map` for this purpose, which is the hash map provided by the STL.
+Its usage is detailed in the [C++ documentation](https://en.cppreference.com/w/cpp/container/unordered_map).
 To initialize the record for a given edge `e`, you can use this dictionary to write

     Edge_Record record(vertex_quadrics, e);

-Similarly to how we created a mapping from vertices to quadric matrices, we will also want to associate this record with its edge using the `edge_records` map:
+Similarly to how we created a dictionary mapping vertices to quadric matrices, we will also want to associate this record with its edge using the `edge_records` dictionary:

     edge_records[e] = record;